pierrePalud/project-euler-scraper/README.md

 # How to include User Progression

 By default, **user progression is not included**.
 To add it to the output table, please add a Project Euler history txt file in a `./data` directory.
 To download this txt file, please go to https://projecteuler.net/progress;show=history and click on the link under the table.
-Then, run `pescraper/main.py` again.
+Once that txt file is included to the `./data` directory, simply run `pescraper/main.py` again.

 # Output